 Index of Labour Costs per Hour

-Our Index of Labour Costs per Hour (ILCH) is an experimental quarterly measure to estimate the changes in the cost incurred for an hourly unit of labour provided by an employee to an employer.
-It is calculated using information based on the Monthly Wages and Salaries Survey (MWSS), which samples 8,500 firms in Great Britain.
-ILCH provides a key measure of inflation.
+The Index of Labour Costs per Hour (ILCH) is an experimental quarterly measure to estimate the changes in the cost incurred for an hourly unit of labour provided by an employee to an employer.
+It is calculated using information based on the Monthly Wages and Salaries Survey (MWSS), which samples around 8,500 firms in Great Britain.

 A measure of the average level of prices, quantities or other quantifiable characteristics relative to their level for a defined reference period or location.
 It is usually expressed as relative to 100 (for example, 105 would be an increase of 5%) where 100 is the value for the reference period or location.

 Industrial classification or breakdown